 Looking down from above gives us a perspective that we don’t get from looking at the world from eye level.
 It can create a sense of wonderment or danger in our films which is why we typically see it used in science fiction films where we want to show how small our characters are compared to their environment.
 This also gives us a chance to do things like show the scale of locations.
-If you want your audience to feel like they are small then having aerial shots is

 The Anatomy Of An Aerial Shot